urbit/urbit_book/chapters/intro_to_nock.md

 39 ::    *a               *a
 ```

-Since the Nock spec has been designed to be as concise as possible, a couple things are notationally different from the rules we've learned.
+Since the Nock spec has been designed to be as concise as possible, a couple of things are notationally different from the rules we've learned.

 The largest difference is the block that defines what the `/` or axis operator does: